 What are the rules of skateboarding?

-As much of a rebellious sport that skateboarding seems to be, there are different styles of skating with different written and unwritten rules.
-We will break down the rules of park skating competitions, street skating competitions, street skating and the game of skate.
+As much of a rebellious sport as skateboarding seems to be, there are different styles of skating with different written and unwritten rules.
+We will break down the rules of park skating competitions, street skating competitions, street skating, and the Game of S.K.A.T.E.

 Park Skateboarding Competitions

-In World Skateboarding, competitions consist of four rounds: the Qualifier, Quarter Final, Semi Final, and Final.
+In World Skateboarding, competitions consist of four rounds: the Qualifier, Quarter Final, Semi-Final, and Final.
 Each round consists of 2-4 runs of 40-50 seconds.
-During their runs, skateboarders can perform air outs, grinds, stalls and flip tricks along the bowls and copings to score.
+Skateboarders can perform air outs, grinds, stalls and flip tricks along the bowls and copings to score during their runs.
 The degree of difficulty and originality are taken into account when scoring the skateboarders' runs.

 Street Skateboarding Competitions

 Street competitions are also one of the skating events in the Tokyo 2020 Olympics.
-It is held on a course with stairs, rails, hubbas, benches, quarter pipes and ledges.
+It is held on a course with stairs, rails, hubbas, benches, quarter pipes, and ledges.
 To score points in a street competition, athletes can grind or slide on obstacles, do flip tricks off stairs, and even do switch tricks.
+It is their choice which obstacles to utilize during each run.

 Switch tricks are when skateboarders position their opposite foot from their main stance at the front of the board.
-For example, if a skater rides with their right leg forward he is "goofy" footed and the opposite stance would be "regular" footed which is the left foot forward.
+For example, if a skater rides with their right leg forward, they are "goofy" footed, and the opposite stance would be "regular" footed, which is the left foot forward.
 These tricks are given a higher score because they are much more difficult to perform.

-This style of skateboarding is often done in front of private or public property which prohibits skateboarding all together.
+This style of skateboarding is often done in front of private or public property that prohibits skateboarding altogether.
 However, the skaters engage in the activity anyway because of the rebellious nature of the sport and, for some, it is how they get paid.

 There are not really any rules in street skateboarding, but there is etiquette that skaters try to follow.

-Watch out for cars and pedestrians: It is always important to keep your head on a swivel when street skating to avoid injuring yourself or other people.
+- Watch out for cars and pedestrians: Keeping your head on a swivel is always important when street skating to avoid injuring yourself or other people.

-It is okay to fall: Falling is inevitable in skateboarding, but you should try and get up as soon as possible so other skaters who are trying to land in that same spot will not run into you.
-Also, when you fall, you should yell "board" if your skateboard starts rolling away so other people can be aware.
+- It is okay to fall: Falling is inevitable in skateboarding, but you should try and get up as soon as possible so other skaters trying to land in that same spot will not run into you.
+Also, when you fall, you should yell "board" if your skateboard starts rolling away so other people can be aware and avoid injury.

 Game of S.K.A.T.E.

-The game of skate is a fun and competitive aspect of the sport that is generally played with two people.
+The game of skate is a fun and competitive aspect of the sport that is generally played with two people but can also be played with more.
 It is a lot like a game of "horse" in basketball.
 Here is how it works.

 If the first player does not land his or her trick, it is the other player's turn.
 Once a trick is landed, the other skater must properly land the trick on his or her first try in order for it to count.
 Dragging your toe or putting your hands on the ground will not count towards the trick.